Bharat9848/notes/security.md

  - Signed JWT allow other parties to see the data but they will not be able to see it. while encrypted data is for secrecy between two parties.
  - Token structure consist of three parts- Header, payload and signature.
 All three are base64 encoded.
    1. Header: is a json with two fields - alg, typ.
 Alg represents the algorithm and type represent whether token is encrypted or signed.
-   2. payload
+   2. payload:
+      - identify the user name and claim.
+There are three type of claim
+      A. Registered claim Names
         1. `iss`: identifies the principal that issued the JWT.
         2. `sub`: identifies the principal that is the subject of the JWT.
         3. `aud`: identifies the recipients that the JWT is intended for.
         4. `exp`: identifies the expiration time at or after which the JWT MUST NOT be accepted for processing.
         5. `nbf`: identifies the time before which the JWT MUST NOT be accepted for processing.
         6. `iat`: identifies the time at which the JWT was issued.
         7. `jti`: The JWT ID is a unique identifier for the JWT.
 The identifier value MUST be assigned in a manner that ensures that there is a negligible probability that the same value will be accidentally assigned to a different data object.
 It can be used to prevent the JWT from being replayed.
 This is helpful for a one-time use token.

+      B. Public claim names
+        1. Public claim names are JSON Web Token Claims that can be defined at will by those using JWTs.
+However, in order to prevent collisions, any new claim name SHOULD either be defined in the IANA Registry, JSON Web Token Claims Registry, or be defined as a URI that contains a collision resistant namespace.

+      C. Private claim names
+        A producer and consumer of a JWT may agree to any Private claim name that is not a Reserved claim name or a Public claim name.
+Unlike Public claim names, these Private claim names are subject to collision and should be used with caution.

+    3. Signature
+    The third and final part of JWT is the signature.
+It is created by combining the header and payload parts of JWT and then hashing them using a secret key.
+    Algo(base64(header) +  base64(payload), secretkey)
+ - Signing
+   1. JWT token can use HMAC for symmetric encryption or RSA for Asymmetric encryption.
+   2. HMAC is used in case of only one server and secret key is shared with client and the single server
+   3. RSA is used in case there are multiple server.
+Signing is done by private key of one server.
+When token is sent to any other server it is decrypted using public key of the server.
+RSA is a digital signature algorithm.
  - scope
  - access token
  - refresh token: very dangerous if it is leaked hence it is mostly kept one time only.